-"Board staff" includes the Director to the Board, the Policy, Programs and Communications Manager, Financial, Appeals and Operations Coordinator, the Research and Administrative Coordinator, other officers and employees required to allow the Board to perform its functions, and persons contracted on behalf of the Board to provide services to the Board;
+"Board staff" includes the Executive Director to the Board, the Director, Policy and Projects, the Director, Operations, and other staff members required to support the Board to perform its functions, and persons contracted on behalf of the Board to provide services to the Board.

-"bulletin" means the Weekly Bulletin;
+"bulletin" means the Board's Weekly Bulletin.

-"Chair" means the Chair of the Passenger Transportation Board as designated by the Lieutenant Governor in Council;
+"Chair" means the Chair of the Board as designated by the Lieutenant Governor in Council.

-"courier" includes Priority Post;
+"courier" includes Priority Post.

-"crew transportation" includes transportation of marine, railway, airline or postal workers
+"crew transportation" includes transportation of marine, railway, airline or postal workers.

-"day" means calendar day unless otherwise specified;
+"day" means calendar day unless otherwise specified.

-"fees" means fees payable to the Board and includes submission fees and appeal fees but does not include application fees;
+"fees" means fees payable to the Board and includes submission fees and appeal fees but does not include application fees.